mikkokotila/adtech-content/README.md

 # Adtech Content
 A collection of papers, articles, and videos about adtech where I've been an author, co-author or otherwise contributed.
+In addition to the below, I've written hundreds of blog posts and magazine articles, and given countles interviews on the topic of adtech and programmatic advertising.

 ## Papers